yearn/yearn-devdocs/docs/developers/v3/strategy_writing_guide.md

 3. *_harvestAndReport()*
     **Purpose**:
-    - Called during every report to harvest and sell any rewards, reinvest any proceeds, perform any position maintanence and return a full accounting of a trusted amount denominated in the underlying asset that the strategy holds.
+    - Called during every report.
+This should harvest and sell any rewards, reinvest any proceeds, perform any position maintanence and return a full accounting of a trusted amount denominated in the underlying asset that the strategy holds.

     **Parameters**: NONE